kenjarna/Real-Facts/README.md

 Should you wish to develop an Alexa skill of your own, you'll need an Amazon Web Services (AWS) account and an Amazon Developer account.

-*Link for an AWS account:
+Here is the link to sign up/sign in for an AWS account: www.aws.amazon.com

-*Here is the link to sign up/sign in for an AWS account: aws.amazon.com *Here is the link to sign up/sign in for the Amazon Developer account: developer.amazon.com
+Here is the link to sign up/sign in for the Amazon Developer account: www.developer.amazon.com

 I would also recommend, if you're a student, signing up for Amazon educate (https://aws.amazon.com/education/awseducate/) This is FILLED to the brim with great tools for students to learn and develop practical skills that will go beyond Amazon!